Sagittal/sagittal-calculator/README.md

 To set a new context for the run configuration, set a hotkey for `Run context configuration`.
 To re-run the existing configuration, set a hotkey for `Run`.

+The "DejaVu Sans Mono" font is recommended because it actually monospaces key characters such as "⟩" and subscript numbers.